DesiQuintans/WhenDidThatHappen/README.md

 `WhenDidThatHappen` is a package for preparing time-to-event data in a consistent and verifiable way.
-It takes your Date or Datetime data (either as one-row-per-subject or many-rows-per-subject) and calculates when an event(s) happened, or if the subject was censored.
+It takes your Date or Datetime data (either as one-row-per-subject or many-rows-per-subject) and calculates which event happened first, or if the subject was censored.
 The calculated output is suitable for Kaplan-Meier models, Cox Proportional Hazards models, Competing Risks models, and others.
 It supports simple and composite outcomes, with optional blanking periods and minimum